Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: An important example of a uniform quasi-geodesicity setting

 \section{An important example of a uniform quasi-geodesicity setting}

 In this section, we are going to study a uniform quasi-geodesicity setting in the space $X$.
-The space $X$ is supposed to be $\delta$-hyperbolic, geodesic and proper (proper means that closed balls are compact).
-Fix a basepoint $o \in X$.
+The space $X$ is supposed to be a $\delta$-hyperbolic, geodesic and visibility space.
 When given any isometry $A$ in the metric space $X$, we have already defined in the introduction its \emph{displacement length}, and this notion has been used to define \emph{Bowditch representations} (see definition \ref{def-bowditch}).
 We can also consider its \emph{stable length}, which is defined by $l_S(A)= \underset{n \to \infty} \lim \frac{1}{n}d(A^n o,o)$.
 We can check that the stable length is well-defined and invariant under the choice of the basepoint $o$ in~ $X$.
 Moreover, it satisfies $l_S(A^n)=nl_S(A)$ (whereas this is not true in general for the displacement length).
 Suppose now that $A$ is a hyperbolic isometry of $X$, then by definition, the map from $\Z$ to $X$ that sends $n$ to $A^no$ is a quasi-isometry.
 Moreover, $A$ has two fixed points in the boundary $\partial X$, one attracting and the other repelling, denoted by $A^+$ and $A^-$ respectively. \\